-3. Ownership structure
+1. Ownership structure

-3.1 Share capital structure
+1.1 Share capital structure

 The Company's share capital consists exclusively of ordinary shares with full voting rights at both ordinary and extraordinary shareholders' meetings.
-At the end of 2013 (and as of the date of this report), Enel's share capital amounted to Euro 9,403,357,795, comprised of the same number of ordinary shares having a par value of Euro 1 each, which are listed on the Electronic Stock Exchange organized and managed by Borsa Italiana (the Italian Stick Exchange).
+At the end of 2014 (and as of the date of this report), Enel's share capital amounted to Euro 9,403,357,795, comprised of the same number of ordinary shares having a par value of Euro 1 each, which are listed on the Mercato Telematico Azionario organized and managed by Borsa Italiana.

-3.2 Major shareholdings and shareholders' agreements
+1.2 Major shareholdings and shareholders' agreements